zde-uzh/proto4diged-handbook/docs/2_Editionsarbeit/05_semantic_annotation.en.md

 Both standard tool solutions allow the **integration of connectors**, i.e. the semi-automated linking of the annotation in TEI-XML with a standards database.
 Editors can select the correct standards dataset from the connector's suggestions and do not have to research the link themselves and write it in TEI/XML.
 However, if there is little chance of finding any external standards data at all, the use of connectors is of secondary importance.

-It should be considered in detail how often which data should be labelled in a text.
+It should be considered in detail how often which data should be labelled in a text and which standard data (see below) are referenced for this purpose.
 For example, it does not make sense to annotate salutations (e.g. you/your) in letters every time, especially if the person being addressed is identical to the recipient of the letter (this information is already available in the letter's metadata).
 Such considerations, even if they may seem trivial, should also be included in editing guidelines and made available to DSE users.

 !!! abstract "Showcase Editing Guidelines: Content annotation"
     The project has decided to annotate the three categories of place, person and work, as in the case of Gaston Paris's historical scientific correspondence these are best suited to tracing the scholar's research network, which is at the centre of the project leader's own research.